blinkinput/blinkinput-android/README.md

 - by removing ARMv7 support _BlinkOCR_ will not work on devices that have ARMv7 processors.
 - by removing ARM64 support, _BlinkOCR_ will not use ARM64 features on ARM64 device
 - by removing x86 support, _BlinkOCR_ will not work on devices that have x86 processor, except in situations when devices have ARM emulator - in that case, _BlinkOCR_ will work, but will be slow
+- by removing x86_64 support, _BlinkOCR_ will not use 64-bit optimizations on x86_64 processor, but if x86 support is not removed, _BlinkOCR_ should work

 Our recommendation is to include all architectures into your app - it will work on all devices and will provide best user experience.
 However, if you really need to reduce the size of your app, we recommend releasing separate version of your app for each processor architecture.